rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 Make a note to indicate the order in which the transposed information appears in the source.

-**ALT note: I omitted an example from Music in the RBMS PS because I think there are some differences with what music does that might cause some confusion: Symphony no. 6 : Pastoral / by Ludwig van Beethoven.
-(Pastoral was in the note on statement of responsibility as an alternate title, although the ISBD has it in the other title information element)**

-**ALT note: I broke this into elements, but it doesn't make as much sense without the ISBD context (and the SoR still uses ISBD): The coast of the United States of North America : from New York to St. Augustine / drawn and regulated according the latest surveys and astronomical observations by Edmund Blunt ; D.R.
-Harrison, sc.**
+**ALT note: Title proper, Other title information, and Statement of Responsibility don't have a handy super-element like Publication statement.
+Currently, I have the examples in this section as the ISBD formatted, like you'd see in a 245, followed by the example atomized into elements.**

 >Example:
+><CITE>Symphony no. 6 : Pastoral / by Ludwig van Beethoven.</CITE>
+>Title proper: <CITE>Symphony no. 6</CITE>
+>Other title information: <CITE>Pastoral</CITE>
+>Statement of responsibility: <CITE>by Ludwig van Beethoven</CITE>
+>Note on statement of responsibility: <CITE>Composer’s name appears between the title and other title information on the title page.</CITE>

+>Example:
+><CITE>The coast of the United States of North America : from New York to St. Augustine / drawn and regulated according the latest surveys and astronomical observations by Edmund Blunt ; D.R.
+Harrison, sc.</CITE>
 >Title proper: <CITE>The coast of the United States of North America</CITE>
 >Other title information: <CITE>from New York to St. Augustine</CITE>
 >Statement of responsibility: <CITE>drawn and regulated according the latest surveys and astronomical observations by Edmund Blunt ; D.R.
 Harrison, sc.</CITE>